Driving While Suspended or Revoked

 “I endorse Andrew without reservation.
 He has demonstrated an exceptional grasp of the law and has the refined skills of a superb litigator.
 Additionally, he has a character that is beyond reproach.”Brent Hardy

-Traffic incidents can quickly become serious nuisances.
-We have tried countless bench trials and know how to get results for our clients.
+A traffic ticket in Yorkville, IL, can quickly become serious nuisances.
+We have tried countless bench trials in Yorkville and know how to get results for our clients.

 Driving while your license is suspended or revoked (DWLS/R) is a Class A misdemeanor, punishable by a maximum possible penalty of up to one year in the county jail and a $2500 fine.
-There are many reasons one’s license could be suspended, such as too many traffic tickets, tollway violations or parking tickets, and the DWLS/R charges are treated similarly.
+There are many reasons one’s license could be suspended, such as too many traffic tickets in Yorkville, tollway violations or parking tickets, and the DWLS/R charges are treated similarly.

 If your license is suspended in relation to a DUI or statutory summary suspension, however, there are several mandatory sentencing provisions.